 Since Hospice Care is part of the VHA Standard Medical Benefits Package, all enrolled Veterans are eligible IF they meet the clinical need for the service.

 There are NO COPAYS for Hospice Care, whether it is provided by the VA or an organization with a VA contract.

 Hospice Care provides services that relieve suffering and help control symptoms in a way that respects your personal, cultural, and religious beliefs and practices.
 Hospice Care also provides bereavement support to your family.

 You and your family meet with a care team to develop a plan of care together that meets your medical, social, spiritual and psychological needs.

 There's also a Caregiver Self-Assessment.
 It can help your caregiver identify their own needs and decide how much support they can offer to you.
-Having this information from your caregiver, along with the involvement of your care team and social worker, will help you reach good long-term care decisions.
+Having this information from your caregiver, along with the involvement of your care team and social worker, will help you reach short-term and long-term care decisions.